nds-org/developer-tutorial/personalize.md

 # Extending Your Personal Catalog

+You can also add your applications to Labs Workbench.

+1. Log into Labs Workbench
+2. Navigate to the Catalog view
+3. Select "Create"
+4. At a minimum, specify the short name, display name, and Docker image name.
+Specify ports if appropriate.
+5. Select "Save"
+6. Add the application
+7. Navigate to the Applications view and start-up your added applications

 ## Fair Warning
 Please be advised that Labs Workbench is still in beta, and should not be used to house critical or sensitive data.